Study of the intensity of free radical oxidation in mitochondria of endometrioid adenocarcinoma cells depending on the degree of tumor differentiation

 Competing Interests:

-the authors declare that there are no obvious and potential conflicts of interest associated with the publication of this article
+The author declares that there are no obvious and potential conflicts of interest related to the publication of this article.

 E. A. Ozerkova

-Elena A. Ozerkova – oncologist, clinical diagnostic department
+Elena A. Ozerkova – oncologist, clinical diagnostic department, National Medical Research Centre for Oncology, Rostov-on-Don, Russian Federation

 Competing Interests:

-the authors declare that there are no obvious and potential conflicts of interest associated with the publication of this article
+The author declares that there are no obvious and potential conflicts of interest related to the publication of this article.

 M. S. Kuznetsova